+10 Heating System Piping (continued)
-Manual air vents are required to remove air during initial fill.

-6. Manual reset high limit (required by some codes i.e. ASME CSD-1)

-- A. Install high limit in boiler supply piping just above boiler with no intervening valves. - B. Set manual reset high limit to 200°F. Wire limit to "external limit" terminal on low voltage connection board per Section 12 Field Wiring.
+5. Automatic air vent (required) - A. Factory installed manual air vent is included on boiler heat exchanger, to vent heat exchanger.
+A system air vent is also required. - B. Manual air vents will usually be required in other parts of the system to remove air during initial fill.
+6. Manual reset high limit (required by some codes i.e. ASME CSD-1) - A. Install high limit in boiler supply piping just above boiler with no intervening valves. - B. Set manual reset high limit to 200°F. Wire limit to "external limit" terminal on low voltage connection board per Section 13 Field Wiring.
 7. Isolation valves are useful when boiler must be drained, as they will eliminate having to drain and refill entire system.

-8. Dirt and magnetic filter (strongly recommended)

-- A. Install a dirt/magnetic filter to prevent any system debris from entering boiler and fouling of water passages. - B. Note that some filters have a significant pressure drop, which may impact ability of system pump to obtain required flow.

-9. Drain valve (required)

-Install drain valve as shown in Figures 10-3 and 10-4.

-10. Low water cut-off (LWCO) (may be required by local jurisdiction)

-- A. Protection of this boiler against low water and/or inadequate flow is provided by UL353 listed flow switch built into boiler. - B. This is a water tube boiler and this flow switch is therefore only effective way to provide such protection.

-C. Section HG614(c) of ASME Boiler and Pressure Vessel Code recognizes use of a listed flow switch in lieu of LWCO on water tube boilers.

-D. In event a local jurisdiction insists upon installation of LWCO with this boiler, refer to Section 12 Field Wiring and LWCO manufacturer's instructions for proper wiring.

-- Auto reset LWCO: 105591-01 - Manual reset LWCO: 108182-01

-E. Install LWCO in supply piping at point prescribed by the local jurisdiction (generally at a point above boiler, in common header piping).

-F. If probe type LWCO is used, be certain that it is located at a point in piping from which air can escape to an automatic air vent.

-G. Generally, this means there should be no down-turns in piping between LWCO and point where automatic air vent is installed.

-H. Failure to do this may result in nuisance boiler shut-downs due to small amounts of air trapped around probe.
+8. Dirt and magnetic filter (strongly recommended) - A. Install a dirt/magnetic filter to prevent any system debris from entering boiler and fouling of water passages. - B. Note that some filters have a significant pressure drop, which may impact ability of system pump to obtain required flow.
+9. Drain valve (required) - A. Install drain valve as shown in Figure 10-2.
+10. Low water cut-off (LWCO) (may be required by local jurisdiction) - A. Protection of this boiler against low water and or inadequate flow is provided by UL353 listed flow switch built into boiler. - B. This is a water tube boiler and this flow switch is therefore only effective way to provide such protection. - C. Section HG614(c) of ASME Boiler and Pressure Vessel Code recognizes use of a listed flow switch in lieu of LWCO on water tube boilers. - D. In event a local jurisdiction insists upon installation of LWCO with this boiler, refer to Section 13 Field Wiring and LWCO manufacturer's instructions for proper wiring. - Auto reset LWCO: 105591-01 - Manual reset LWCO: 108182-01 - E. Install LWCO in supply piping at point prescribed by the local jurisdiction (generally at a point above boiler, in common header piping). - F. If probe type LWCO is used, be certain that it is located at a point in piping from which air can escape to an automatic air vent. - G. Generally, this means there should be no down-turns in piping between LWCO and point where automatic air vent is installed. - H. Failure to do this may result in nuisance boiler shut-downs due to small amounts of air trapped around probe.

+NOTICE: Installing LWCO at top of boiler in relief valve location may cause nuisance shut-downs.

+11. Low Loss Header (supplied with this boiler) provides instant primary-secondary connection.

+Figure 10-1: Low Loss Header Connections

+10 Heating System Piping (continued)

+NOTICE: Domestic water piping omitted for clarity.

+NOTICE: Installer is responsible for piping configurations to provide proper flow rates and meet local codes.

-11. Primary-secondary piping is required for this boiler.
+NOTICE: Primary-secondary piping is required.